Do you spend too much time in meetings … so much, that you find it hard to get anything done?

 The new frameworks re: meeting types and a decision making model were also interesting

-The article discusses a couple of interesting frameworks that I also thought were interesting.
+The article discusses a couple of frameworks that I also thought were interesting.

-One concerns meeting types and the other offers an appealing new take on RACI, which they call DARE (Decide, Advise, Recommend, Execute).
+One framework offers an appealing new take on RACI, which they call DARE (Decide, Advise, Recommend, Execute).

 The other provides a framework for classifying different meeting types and provides suggestions for how to manage them.